zencart/documentation/content/user/first_steps/how_do_i_install.md

 ### 4\.
 Do you have access to your webhosting control panel?

-Your webhoster's control panel (often [cPanel](https://cPanel.net) but sometimes a hoster-built tool) is where you will create a MySQL database and user.
+Your webhoster's control panel - often [cPanel](https://cPanel.net) but sometimes a hoster-built tool -  is where you will create a MySQL database and user.

 ### 5\.
 Have you created a database?